Haugen/personal-website/src/content/html-css/dd-class-1.md

 1. [An introduction to HTML](html-intro)
 2. [An introduction to CSS](css-intro)

-If you are completely new to HTML and CSS i recommend reading through both of them to get an initial sense of what it is and how it works.
+Whether you are completely new to HTML and CSS, or have built websites with it before, I recommend reading through both of them.

 ### 3. Setup your first website

-Create a new folder somewhere on your computer for this web portfolio project we'll be working with during this course.
+So we're done reading.
+Let's start building!
+Create a new folder somewhere on your computer for this web portfolio project we'll be working on during this course.
 In it, create a file called `index.html`.
 This will be the homepage of your website.
 Copy the template below to your new HTML file:

 <!-- prettier-ignore -->
 ```html